joshgerdes/jekyll-uno/_drafts/create-custom-roles-for-microsoft-azure.md

     Get-AzProviderOperation -Name Microsoft.Compute/virtualMachines/*

-Here we can finally see the available actions, for example, the following Action will allow you to Read the vmsizes available to a Virtual Machine:
+Here we can finally see the available actions, for example, the following Action will allow you to Read the VM sizes available to a Virtual Machine:

 * Operation: Microsoft.Compute/virtualMachines/vmSizes/read
 * operation name: Lists Available Virtual Machine Sizes